DwitrishaSaha/organicmaps/docs/INSTALL.md

 ### Preparing

-Building Organic Maps for iOS requires a Mac.
+Building Oma for iOS requires a Mac.

 Ensure that you have at least 20GB of free space.